-Putting a humidifier in the nursery is a good idea regardless of having cradle cap, but certainly helps when they do have cradle cap.
-Humid air keeps skin from drying out and therefore the scalp won’t release sebum to moisturize the skin because it won’t be dried out.
+Putting a humidifier in the nursery is a good idea regardless of having cradle cap, but it certainly helps when they do have cradle cap.
+Humid air keeps skin from drying out, and therefore the scalp won’t release sebum to moisturize the skin because it won’t be dried out.
 And less sebum means less cradle cap!

 9. Try Switching Formulas

 If the cradle cap is persistent, it could be linked to allergens in the formula used.
 Ask your doctor if switching to a formula with lower allergic proteins would work.